 I am so excited to finally share this beautiful Las Vegas home birth story!

 This mama found me in her online search for a birth photographer.
 Keline had not documented her first birth, and as with so many moms realized after that experience how much meaning having those memories captured can hold.
 She also had a hospital birth with her first and planned a home birth this time around, so this would be a new experience on multiple levels.
 She also booked ‘The Whole Story’ package with me, including maternity, birth, and newborn sessions.
 These are by far my favorite because I get to witness so much more than the birth of your baby, I get a deeper peek into the dynamics, love, and unique characteristics of each family.
-There are so many beautiful layers to birth, and I love that I get to capture more of each family’s stories through this package.
+There are so many beautiful layers to birth, and I love capturing more of each family’s stories through this package.

 Keline had pretty quick labor with her first so we knew when active labor kicked in it had the potential to progress quickly.
 Four days after her due date and after an exam in the office things really started picking up with her contractions.
 She had been experiencing some labor signs in the days leading up to her labor, but nothing consistent.
-She was so great at updating me on progress and what was happening with her body.
+She was great at updating me on progress and what was happening with her body.
 We texted back and forth as she updated me and within minutes of telling me things weren’t progressing too much yet, I got another text asking me to come now.
 So, I grabbed my bags and headed out.

-When I arrived things were moving really quickly.
-She was already feeling intense pressure and the urge to push and her tub was still being set up even as she was getting in.
+When I arrived, things were moving really quickly.
+She was already feeling intense pressure and the urge to push, and her tub was still being set up even as she was getting in.
 Luckily, the birth team was all present including her midwife Sarah, her husband, sister, and daughter, all there to support and hold her.

 The plan was for dad to catch the baby, so he got right in the tub with her coaching her through contractions with encouraging words and supporting pressure.

-When little Angelo finally came down he did so quickly!
+When little Angelo finally came down, he did so quickly!
 Both Keline and Ashton delivered him up into Keline’s arms.
 Their birth is one of the most beautiful and emotional births I’ve documented.
 Their faces totally say it all.
 Big sister moved in and out of the area and didn’t stay for too long each time, but when sweet Angelo made his appearance, she was right there.
 It was the sweetest thing ever.

 It is always so fun to come back for newborn sessions, especially for my birth clients.
 It is also a bit bittersweet.
 I get to see so much of the story come full circle and get to bear witness to so much strength and beauty, and then to see families thriving after it all and so smitten by their new babies.
 It is seriously the best!